Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Yeah, you had to be there.

-Like Hitlerism is something separate, really.
+Like, Hitlerism is something separate, really.

-Um but no, Nigge is a fascist.
+But no, Nige is a fascist.

-People are scared, they're struggling with fascism, people.
+They're struggling with fascism, people.

-The people are yeah, yeah.
+The people are.

 It's alive and well right now.

-What bollocks.
+Oh, bollocks.

-Well say literally no political conviction at all.
+Literally no political conviction at all.

 He's like, yeah, the number one thing that I want to do is bring PR in, because that would really help everyone that I represent, but I won't do it.